zaiisao/Documentation/en/Video/publish_android.md

 - [Leave the Channel](../../en/Video/leave_android.md)

-For added requirements on the audio volume, audio effect, video resolution or video source, you can alse take the following steps:
+For other functions such as manipulating the audio volume, audio effect, video resolution or video source, you can refer to the following sections:

 - [Adjust the volume](../../en/Video/volume_android.md)
 - [Play the Audio Effects/Audio Mixing](../../en/Video/effect_mixing_android.md)